III. The Divisions

 The Executive Officer may initiate efforts to review the viability of any division that fails to comply with one or more of the following requirements: (1) have at least 50 members for two years running, (2) have a replacement chair elected by the end of the current chair’s term of office, (3) organize at least two sessions for the annual meeting, (4) be represented at every meeting of the Council of Divisions, and (5) hold a divisional meeting at the annual meeting.
 If the Executive Officer finds that a division is no longer viable according to these criteria, the Executive Officer will discuss the recommendation to eliminate the division with the Council and invite the division in question to respond to the Executive Officer’s recommendation.
 The Executive Officer will then decide whether to forward his, her, or their recommendation to the Board for the final decision.

 1. Each division will hold a divisional meeting at the annual meeting with the Chairperson presiding.
 The divisional meeting should serve as a forum to discuss concerns of the division and nominees for Chairperson-Elect.
 The divisional meeting can be a place to: a) suggest sessions for next year’s program, b) plan special activities of the division, c) discuss awards sponsored by the division, d) recruit members for the division and the Society’s leadership, and e) plan publishing projects.
+After your divisional meeting, each Division Chair must submit their division business meeting minutes as a plain text file (no graphics or formatting and has the file extension (.txt)) and a pdf file (contains graphics and formatting and has the file extension (.pdf)) to the Administrative Office for posting on their division's website.

 1. Each division must have a current introductory statement located on the division’s webpage.
 This statement provides current and potential members with a clear idea of what is unique about their division, i.e., what defines it, and the ways in which the division advances the cause of social justice central to its mission as a division and the SSSP as a whole.
-SSSP’s mission is scholarship in pursuit of a just society.
+SSSP’s mission statement is scholarship in pursuit of a just society.

 2. Several divisions have compiled edited readers published as SSSP-sponsored books.
 Proposals and contracts for such sponsorship must be reviewed and approved by the Editorial and Publications Committee and the Board of Directors.
 Responsibility for editorship of such a volume must be assumed by a member of the division.